When bonds weaken, they can be renewed

 Rebuilding closeness

-When trust or intimacy has been strained, therapy provides a careful, contained way to approach what feels risky.
+When trust or intimacy has been strained, therapy provides a careful, structured way to approach what feels risky.
 Many couples find they can recover emotional and physical closeness over time.

 Building resilience